varvet/elabs_matchers/README.md

 Below follows a list of matchers that the gem bundles.
 To get documentation about each matcher the source code is your bast friend at this point.

+The gem's api should be consider subject to change on any level until version 1.0

 ## Setup

 add elabs_matchers to your Gemfile: